elidoran/endeo/README.md

 Configure endeo with an "object spec" for a known object key structure.
 Then it completely avoids sending keys.

+Essentially, both the sender and receiver know which objects are being sent between them so they can both learn the same group of "object specs" and avoid sending the keys.
+They may know some "object specs" the other doesn't but the ID's of the ones they communicate between them must match.

 Also, the "object spec" defines default values for the keys so default values are reduced to a single byte meaning "default".

 An "object spec" is easily defined with an object.
 The keys map to the default values.
+There's no new syntax to learn.
+Also, it can be written in JSON format which allows many languages to use it because they all have JSON parsers.

 The object is provided from a function I'll call a "creator" function.
 It has multiple uses.
-Providing the object to define the "object spec" is one.
-It's also used at decoding time to create a new object to fill with the decoded values.
+One, it provides the object to define the "object spec".
+Two, it's used at decoding time to create a new object to fill with the decoded values.

 The "object spec" is remembered in endeo and retrieved when decoding.
 When encoding, it's provided to `objectWithSpec()` or embedded on the object with key `$ENDEO_SPECIAL`.
 A convenience method, `spec.imprint()` helps hide the property on an object or set it into a class's prototype.